orrLani/finel_work/README.md

 # How to run the code

-## install the code via the folowning folder:
+## install the code via the folowning github:
 https://github.com/orrLani/Multi_Agent_System_Based_Help </br>

 ## Create a catkin workspace if haven't already